-We believe that we will only continue to grow through the opportunities that the Chamber has provided for us and we encourage anyone who is considering joining to become involved.
+I believe that we will only continue to grow through the opportunities that the Chamber has provided for us and we encourage anyone who is considering joining to become involved.
 You only get out of your membership what you put into it.
 It is a truly worthwhile experience.
-Many thanks to the Caldwell Chamber of Commerce and it’s members for their continued support of Dreamhigh Photography.
+Many thanks to the Caldwell Chamber of Commerce and it’s members for their continued support of Dreamhigh Photography.”

 “The Caldwell Chamber has given me an opportunity to find ways to participate in community events while at the same time build strong relationships with others to share with them our mission here at Home Helpers Home Care.”

 At first I attended every committee meeting to see where a balloon artist would fit.
 The Agricultural Committee hired me to make balloon creations for 11 tables for their Legislative Tour Dinner in 2014.
-I was invited to go on the tour and met many wonderful, motivated, personabel legislators.
-Some have becme my favorite people.
+I was invited to go on the tour and met many wonderful, motivated, personable legislators.
+Some have become my favorite people.

-I made balloon creations as a gift to most cof the committee meetings I attended.
+I made balloon creations as a gift to most of the committee meetings I attended.
 It helped me to see where I fit

-In December of 2013 I became a columnist for 2 high quality newspapers presenting a business as a public service announcement.
-In 2014 Boise Magtazine did an article on this unusual way of promoting a business with "under the radar" advertising.
+In December of 2013 I became a columnist for 2 high-quality newspapers presenting a business as a public service announcement.
+In 2014 Boise Magazine did an article on this unusual way of promoting a business with ‘under the radar’ advertising.

-The Caldwell Chamber has become an "all-you-can-eat buffet" for me.
+The Caldwell Chamber has become an ‘all-you-can-eat buffet’ for me.
 I am developing services I wouldn’t have thought of without the Chamber.
-I think attending committee meetings, attending Chamber luncheons, become an Ambassador, introducing yourself to everyone and looking for "lost" new people at luncheons makes me and my business visible in a way that would never have happened without the Chaldwell Chamber.
-And, like our Director Theresa Hardin, my passion is to see all businesses grow.
+I think attending committee meetings, attending Chamber luncheons, become an Ambassador, introducing yourself to everyone, and looking for ‘lost’ new people at luncheons makes me and my business visible in a way that would never have happened without the Caldwell Chamber.”